Advantages of a Large Arbor Fly Reel

-Large-arbor reels are so prolific because they provide several advantages.
-Some folks (like myself) also think they just look cooler as well.
-As mentioned, standard-arbor reels are still around as are some mid-arbor reels (which basically have an arbor sized between a standard and a large), but for the purposes of this article we'll contrast large with standard since they have the biggest size difference.
+Large-arbor reels (like the one pictured) certainly dominate the market these days.
+They are so prolific because they provide several advantages.
+Some folks (like myself) also think they just look cooler as well!
+Standard-arbor reels are still around as are some mid-arbor reels (which basically have an arbor sized between a standard and a large), but for the purposes of this article we'll contrast large with standard since they have the biggest size difference.
 So, if you're unfamiliar with the most noteworthy differences between these arbor styles, read on!

 Retrieve Rate: This one comes first because it's the most marketable and widely-known advantage provided by a large-arbor reel.
-The arbor of a reel is the center of the spool.
+As mentioned, the arbor of a reel is the center of the spool.
 Some may even refer to it as the bottom of the spool or its core.
-On a standard-arbor reel, this core is very narrow, while on a large-arbor reel it's much wider in diameter.
+On a standard-arbor reel, this core is very small, while on a large-arbor reel it's much wider in diameter.
 Think of it like a toilet paper roll (standard arbor) vs. a coffee can (large arbor).
-This bigger arbor helps give the reel a faster retrieve speed, but only increasing the arbor size isn't the best solution.
+This bigger arbor helps the reel pull in more line per turn of the handle, but only increasing the arbor size isn't the right solution.

 With the increased arbor diameter, a large arbor reel's overall diameter should be increased as well.

 If only a reel's arbor is made bigger but not the overall reel diameter, two problems arise.
-Firstly, think of a standard and large arbor reel that are both the same sizes overall.
-Once the reels are packed full of line and backing, the circumferences and thus the retrieval rates of these reels would still be the same.
+First, think of a standard and large arbor reel that are both the exact same sizes overall.
+Once the reels are packed full of line and backing, the line circumferences and thus the retrieval rates of these reels would still be the same.
 Second, backing capacity would suffer greatly on the large-arbor reel since the arbor is taking up all that useful space at the center of the spool where the backing would normally be.
-The large-arbor reel will run out of backing before any retrieval advantage can be seen.
+The large-arbor reel will run out of backing before any retrieval advantage can be seen between the two.